Emergency Dentistry Services

 When an adult tooth receives a traumatic blow and is loosened, splinting will provide stabilization so that the gums and periodontal ligament can heal properly around the tooth’s root.
 Occasionally, a root canal treatment is required should an abscess form around the root of the tooth.
 You should avoid biting and/or chewing of food with the traumatized tooth/teeth.
 Where an adult tooth is knocked out of its socket, clean the tooth, place in a small container filled with milk, and bring it with you to your dental appointment.

 How Much are Emergency Dental Appointments?

 Emergency dental examinations (not including any required treatment) are billed according to the Ontario Dental Association Fee Guide.
 The 2019 Fee Guide suggests a cost ranging from $45 – $130, depending on the length of time required to provide a proper assessment.
 Radiographs (X-Rays) are an additional cost typically in the $30 – $80 range depending on the number and type of image required.
 These are purely assessment cost estimates and do not include the cost of potential necessary treatments.
-Best practice is to call your Family Dentist and inquire about fee ranges and estimates.
+Best practice is to call your Emergency Dental Clinic or Family Dentist and inquire about fee ranges and estimates.
 It is also advisable to obtain a cost estimate in advance of any necessary treatment.